 Right click its

 After doing this, I can use Win+D to view the Desktop and then…

 double click the shortcut to open the directory in Windows File Explorer,

-or Right click the shortcut and in the context menu choose either…
+or Right click the shortcut and in the pop-up context menu choose either…

 Open in Windows Terminal,